starknet-edu/starknet-erc20/README.md

 ### Step 2 - Set up your environment

-There are two ways to set up your environment on StarkNet: a local installation, or using a docker container
+There are two ways to set up your environment on Starknet: a local installation, or using a docker container

 - For Mac and Linux users, we recommend either
 - For windows users we recommand docker